eoss-om-communitycalls/2024-07-29-managing-an-oss-project/README.md

 We encourage suggestions and contributions to expand the scope of issues that open source project leaders should consider when managing a project, as well as resources that would be helpful to leaders and their projects.

+When making a contribution, please add your name to the list of contributors.